Walik23/SelfAssessment/Skills/JavaScript.md

   - Symbol 👂 heard
   - Reflect 👂 heard
 - Statements
-  - if 🙋 explained
+  - if 🖐️ used
-  - while 🙋 explained
+  - while 🖐️ used
-  - do..while 🙋 explained
+  - do..while 🖐️ used
-  - for 🙋 explained
+  - for 🖐️ used
-  - for..in 🙋 explained
+  - for..in 🖐️ used
-  - for..of 🙋 explained
+  - for..of 🖐️ used
   - for await 🖐️ used
   - throw 🖐️ used
-  - break 🙋 explained
+  - break 🖐️ used
-  - continue 🙋 explained
+  - continue 🖐️ used
   - import 🖐️ used
   - export 🖐️ used
   - label 👂 heard